 1. Events and Announcements 2.
 Dharma School Series 3.
 Buddha Thought 4.
 Schedule Reminders 5.
 Dae Yen Sa Video 6.
 Volunteers

 Buddhist Practices for Practicing Christians presented by Sue Yen Sunim and Eduardo Barrios!
-This event is held at the Spiritual Life Center in West Hartford.
+This event is held at the Spritual Life Center in West Hartford.

 http://i279.photobucket.com/albums/kk150/Sheiladae/Brochures/practicing.jpg Link to the brochure above.

 The temple needs help from sangha members and friends to pay their tax bill.
-Please make a donation, no matter how small or large, to Dae Yen Sa.
+Please make a donation to Dae Yen Sa.
 Your donations will be a great assistance in paying the taxes enabling the Temple to continue their practices.
 If everyone makes an offering, the Temple can manage their tax debt without a problem.
 Please help by sending what you can!
 Every donation is greatly appreciated.

 Make checks to mail or bring to: